|

 from fourth to eighth grade opportunities to shine in lavish productions.
 And

-who have moved on to high school.
+he started C. Hook last year to provide opportunities for all those students who have moved on to high school.
 These students include veteran of Peter Pan

 and C. Hook, Andrew Erath, as the music agent who could have been an